facebookresearch/BenchMARL/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

+**We have an open issue listing all the features we would like to integrate in the library, this is a very good starting point for contributing!**

 ## Pull Requests
 We actively welcome your pull requests.